10 Criteria to Assess Pricing Strategy’s Relevance

 Financial indicators play an important role in our pricing strategy.

-Measuring these financial indicators provides a tangible view of the impact of your strategy on your company’s overall financial health.
+Measuring these financial criteria provides a tangible view of the impact of your strategy on your company’s overall financial health.
 It also enables retailers to estimate the total cost of implementing a pricing strategy.

 At the heart of any successful pricing strategy in the retail sector are the financial indicators, which are crucial in assessing a company’s economic health.
 Fully understanding the costs involved in producing, distributing and marketing a product is the essential first step to competitive and profitable pricing.